-I began this page in 2004 In order to share some of the research I had done on paper, printing and it's environmental impact before starting my business.
-A lot has changed since then.
-So much it's difficult to keep up with!
+I began this page in 2004 In order to share some of the research I did prior to starting my business.
+A lot has changed since then, so much it's difficult to keep up with!
 So please do your own research to make sure any information you reference is up to date.
 I hope the links will help you and would encourage you to visit them.
-Whilst I've done my best to find the facts, I can take no responsibility for the accuracy of information found through other sources.
+Whilst I've done my best to find the facts, I can't take responsibility for the accuracy of information found through other sources.

 Trees and Paper

 Rising carbon dioxide (CO2) levels in the atmosphere is one of the major causes of global warming and we contribute to it in just about everything we do.